kindlyops/havengrc/README.md

 Branches merged to master will push new docker images to the OpenShift cluster.

+### Using OpenShift

+Talk to your administrator about getting an OpenShift account set up.
+Once you have access to Kubernetes / OpenShift, you can use the `oc` command to interact with the platform and update Haven GRC deployments.

+To get useful information to get oriented and find out what is happening:

+    $ oc whoami
+		$ oc project
+		$ oc status -v
+		$ oc get events

 ### Using helm

 To set up helm: